What is Rethinking Curriculum?

 How to get involved

-There will be many ways to get involved in the Rethinking Curriculum project, from attending events or signing up for learning opportunities, to being part of the advisory group or applying to be a pilot school (pilot schools and the advisory panel are now confirmed).
+There will be many ways to get involved in the Rethinking Curriculum project, from attending events or signing up for learning opportunities.
+Please register to receive project updates by filling in the form below.

 Pilot Schools